DUAL DIAGNOSIS

 It is common for substance abuse and mental health concerns to co-occur or exist at the same time.
 This co-occurrence can either be the result of the addiction itself or with the addiction as an outgrowth of the original mental health issue.[1]
 Depression is a common co-occurring condition with addiction issues and adds layers of complexity to the treatment of substance use.

-Common risk factors can contribute to both addiction and depression issues alike, and there are several treatment modalities and environments which can assist you in healing as you begin the recovery process.
+Common risk factors can contribute to both addiction and depression issues alike, and there are several treatment modalities and environments that can assist you in healing as you begin the recovery process.

 Jump to Section Chevron Down